Richiban/CodeFlea/README.md

 -   CodeFlea is compatible with the mouse.
 You can
     -   click on a text object to select it
     -   drag to select (as normal) which will change the editor to **insert** mode
--   After conducting a _quick search_, you can press `enter` to repeat the search--moving the selection to the next search result
+-   After conducting a _quick skip_, you can press `enter` to repeat the skip--moving the selection to the next skip result

 # Development